mingu6/linux_setup/README.md

 - While in the shell hit <kbd>Ctrl</kbd> + <kbd>t</kbd> to open the fuzzy finer and type away to search within current directory (and all children).
 - Select using arrow keys and enter to autocomplete from current cursor position.
-- You can also hit <kbd>Tab<kbd> while searching in cd and add more than one item for autocompletion.
+- You can also hit <kbd>Tab</kbd> while searching in cd and add more than one item for autocompletion.
 - <kbd>Ctrl</kbd> + <kbd>r</kbd> allows fuzzy finding in command history.
 - Installation: `sudo apt-get install fzf`.
 Add the following to your `~/.zshrc` to complete the installation.